How Recycling Can Boost Corporate Social Responsibility (CSR)

 13. Centralize and optimize waste management.
 Through more holistic approaches, organizations can leverage resources to expand recycling programs, drive design for recycling, and find recycling partners.

 25. Support environmentally friendly disposal practices.
-It goes without saying that disposal practices should meet or exceed legal requirements, with a goal to reducing or limiting this need through proactive product and packaging design, and through working with sustainable suppliers.
+It goes without saying that disposal practices should meet or exceed legal requirements, with a goal of reducing or limiting this need through proactive product and packaging design, and through working with sustainable suppliers.

 26. Recycle materials and 27.
 Reuse materials.
 Recycling and reuse often are the easiest places to start.
 Take the steps to recycle the commonly recyclable materials, and look for easy opportunities to replace disposable or recyclable items with reusable ones.
 Look for partners to help with more challenging to recycle or exotic materials, as well as for opportunities to introduce reusable packaging.
 And of course, look upstream to product design.